bhavyajain2024/SSIS_Project/README.md

     1. Name of the server.
 Here you should type the server name that you have created or already have present instance of MS SQL.
 If you selected default instance name then it should be the name of your system.
     2. Database name.
 Here you should enter the database name that you created earlier or imported (KoreAssignment_bhavya_jain).
     3. Error Output Folder.
 Here you need to enter the folder location where you need your error logs from ETL process.
 Enter it in the same format as the example provided as a placeholder text in the input box.
 You can use the folder provided in this repo for error logs.
 Just enter the address to that folder based on where it is located in your system to the following string: "Location of the project in your system\SSIS_Project\ErrorLogs"
     4. Input CSV File location: Here you need to enter the location of the input CSV file, from where you are reading raw data to be processed.
-In this repo the file I used is located in the following address which you can use by adding the inital path based on the location of SSIS_Project files your system location: "path from you system"/SSIS_Project/KORE_Software_Project/InputData.csv
+In this repo the file I used is located in the following address which you can use by adding the inital path based on the location of SSIS_Project files your system location: "path from you system"\SSIS_Project\KORE_Software_Project\InputData.csv

 Now the rest of the process should begin without any other inputs from your side.
 The ETL process will take the raw data from InputData.csv file and the process will clean that data.
 At the end you can see cleaned data in prod.Users table in the database you selected. stg.Users and errorLog.Users table would be empty as they are truncated at the end of ETL process as the data in errorLog table is already exported and stg table data is not needed as they would only be there if production table already had them.
 You will see errorLog files in the selected logging folder and you will see database backup files in the following location: C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup\